Scaling Behaviors of LLM Reinforcement Learning Post-Training: An Empirical Study in Mathematical Reasoning: Empirical Results and Scaling Laws

 \subsection{Domain Transfer}

-We also investigate the generalization capabilities of the reinforcement learning fine-tuning (RFT) models by evaluating them on a suite of unseen in-domain tasks with varying difficulty and out-of-domain (OOD) tasks.
-More results are in Appendix~\ref{app:generalization_tasks}.
+We investigate the generalization capabilities of reinforcement learning fine-tuning (RFT) by evaluating models on a comprehensive suite of in-domain and out-of-domain (OOD) benchmarks.
+Our results demonstrate a divergent trends: while RL post-training yields robust generalization improvements on in-domain mathematical tasks of varying difficulty, it shows negligible transfer to out-of-domain tasks.
+(Detailed results are provided in Appendix~\ref{app:generalization_tasks}).

-\textbf{In-Domain Generalization.} Figure~\ref{fig:domain_transfer_in} shows consistent improvements on unseen mathematics tasks outside the training set.
+\textbf{In-Domain Generalization.} Figure~\ref{fig:domain_transfer} shows consistent improvements on unseen mathematics tasks outside the training set.
 On benchmarks, from easy to hard, including \texttt{GSM8K}, \texttt{MATH-500}, \texttt{AMC2023}, \texttt{AIME2024}, test loss steadily decreases with training compute, suggesting that RL post-training enhances transferable reasoning skills within mathematics.

-\textbf{Out-of-Domain Generalization.} As shown in Figure~\ref{fig:domain_transfer_out}, results on OOD tasks are markedly different.
-For code generation (\texttt{HumanEval}) and STEM problems (\texttt{SuperGPQA}), performance gains marginally, indicating that RL fine-tuning is highly specialized.
-More strikingly, on logical reasoning (\texttt{zebra\_puzzle}), the 14B model’s test loss increases during training, suggesting that intensive domain-specific optimization can negatively impact distinct reasoning skills.
+\textbf{Out-of-Domain Generalization.} As shown in Figure~\ref{fig:domain_transfer}, results on OOD tasks are markedly different.
+For code generation (\texttt{HumanEval}) and STEM problems (\texttt{SuperGPQA}), performance gains marginally, indicating that RL fine-tuning is highly specialized.\tzl{On logical reasoning (\texttt{zebra\_puzzle}), performance degrades for larger models, suggesting that intensive optimization on mathematical reasoning may interfere with or "damage" other distinct reasoning abilities}.